mossgreen/mossgreen.github.io/_posts/2019-01-03-mockito-mocking-saveall.md

 classes: wide
 ---

-The Answer in Mockito is the real answer.
+In Mockito Answer, we mock the process.

 ## Mock a single saving
 Saving a new User object, means service accept a user without Id and will return a user with id to the front end.
 When we mockito it, we would do it this way: